 The 2015 MLA Subconference in Vancouver on “Non-Negotiable Sites of Struggle,” for which I served on the organizing committee.
 (I also contributed to the organizing of the 2016 MLA Subconference and spoke on the closing plenary of the 2014 launch.)

 “Critical Diversities and/in the Academy: Thought and Practice,” a speaker series and colloquium at the Graduate Center I organized for the spring 2014 semester.
 Funding for this initiative was provided by CUNY’s Diversity Projects Development Fund and the Graduate Center’s Doctoral Students’ Council.

 Critical U., the open-access Tumblr of readings and other materials I created for the English-composition class I taught at Lehman College, CUNY, in spring 2014 on the topic of critical university studies.

 Stop-and-Frisk Desist, the open-access Tumblr I created of readings and other materials for the English-composition class I taught at Lehman College, CUNY, in fall 2013 on the topics of stop-and-frisk specifically and racial profiling generally.
 (I received the 2014 Diana Colbert Award for Innovative Teaching from the Graduate Center’s Ph.D.
 Program in English for this course.)

 “Teaching Against Stop-and-Frisk and Racial Profiling”—open-access teaching and pedagogical materials I created for the aforementioned class at Lehman.

 The CUNY Adjunct Project, for which I served as the coordinator of advocacy and education from 2013 to 2018.

-Ethicopoliticolit, my academic-research Tumblr, to which I’ve posted things I’m reading and thinking about since 2012.
+Ethicopoliticolit, my academic-research Tumblr (currently on hiatus), to which I’ve posted things I’m reading and thinking about since 2012.